-(4) Missed calls from Martin Sandcastle.
+(4) Missed calls from Martin Sandcastle

-I feel my eyebrows draw together, alarm bells going off in the back of my head.
+My eyebrows draw together, alarm bells going off in the back of my head.
 Why would Martin be calling me?

 Martin answers on the first ring.

-Martin Sandcastle has worked at my family’s winery for sixteen years—taking over as head winemaker after my mother died in a car accident, just two days after I turned twelve.
+Martin Sandcastle has worked at my family’s winery for sixteen years—taking over as head winemaker after my mother died in a car accident, two days after I turned twelve.
 My heart clenches in the familiar pain that a decade has not managed to soften.